CAPRI SON? (some text hidden) --NONE--

 By Jonathan Crouch

 Ford's new-era Capri EV offers futuristic nostalgia.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 We're now pretty used to car brands dusting off classic nameplates and re-inventing them as something else - but Ford does it more than most.
-Having redefined the Puma, the Mustang and the Explorer, the Blue Oval has now revived arguably its most iconic model name of all, Capri, a car not seen since 1986.
+Having redefined the Puma, the Mustang and the Explorer, in late 2024 the Blue Oval revived arguably its most iconic model name of all, Capri, a car not seen since 1986.
 In its old form, as your dad will tell you, the Capri was a blue-collar sports coupe, a genre now long-abandoned but popular when this Ford was first launched in 1969, with subsequent second and third generation versions in 1974 and 1978.
 In the years after, Ford often dabbled with the idea of bringing this nameplate back (with the Visos Frankfurt Motor Show concept of 2003 and a Focus-based hatchback design prototype in 2009); but it took the EV revolution to push the company into actually doing it.
 Modern electric Fords are redesigned Volkswagens and, like its showroom stablemate the Explorer, the Capri is a five-door crossover based on underpinnings borrowed from Wolfsburg's ID.4.
 But clothes them in a sporty silhouette replicating the approach of the Volkswagen ID.5.
 With the Capri though, there's a touch of nostalgia to go with Teutonic engineering that'll only ever be electric.
 Ford says this car 'continues the story of an iconic cult classic'.
 But how?
-Let's take a closer look.
+Let's take a closer look - in this case at the version of this model that was usefully updated in Spring 2026.

 To see the full road test text contact us on 0330 0020 227